phpMyAdmin Hosting: Compare Hosting

-What about importing and exporting data via phpMyAdmin?
+Can I import and export data via phpMyAdmin?

 PhpMyAdmin allows data imports from standard CSV and SQL files.
-Data can be exported to CSV, SQL, XML, PDF, ISO/IEC 26300 - OpenDocument Text and Spreadsheet, Word, LATEX and other formats.
+Data can be exported to CSV, SQL, XML, PDF, Word, LaTeX, and other formats.

-Most, but not all MySQL features are supported by phpMyAdmin.
-The tool allows you to browse and drop databases, tables, views, fields and indexes; create, copy, drop, rename and alter databases, tables, fields and indexes; execute, edit and bookmark any SQL-statement, including batch-queries; manage MySQL users and privileges, and manage stored procedures and triggers.
+PhpMyAdmin does not support all MySQL features.
+However, it supports the vast majority of them — in particular, the most important ones.
+The tool allows you to browse and drop databases, tables, views, fields and indexes; create, copy, drop, rename and alter databases, tables, fields, and indexes; execute, edit, and bookmark any SQL-statement, including batch-queries; manage MySQL users and privileges, and manage stored procedures and triggers.

 How does phpMyAdmin compare to MySQL Workbench?

-When you are using any tool to access a remote database, there is some potential for abuse.
+PhpMyAdmin is a secure application.
+However, when you are using any tool to access a remote database, security breaches are always a possibility.
 Data can be lost, corrupted, and potentially, even stolen.
 When dealing with truly valuable information, you should always consult an expert, just in case you are not absolutely sure of what you are doing.

-What are the chances of getting phpMyAdmin on a shared hosting account?
+Is phpMyAdmin available on a shared hosting account?

-Pretty good.
-Since phpMyAdmin is free, well documented and very popular, a lot of hosting companies will provide you with access to phpMyAdmin “out of the box”.
+Since phpMyAdmin is free, well documented, and very popular, a lot of hosting companies provide you with access to phpMyAdmin "out of the box."
 It is also supported by cPanel and Plesk, the most popular control panels in the industry.